Dual Diagnosis is Common in Addiction Treatment

 - Addiction leading to mental illness symptom onset, with symptoms of an underlying mental condition such as psychosis first appearing through drug-induced paranoia or other symptoms

 There are tens of thousands of American adults provided with a co-occurring condition diagnosis each year.
 Regardless of root causes or which problem first took hold, there’s an overlap between mental health issues and addiction.
 Because of this overlap, treatment planning has to address dual diagnosis and provide options for overcoming both conditions at the same time.
-Otherwise, relapse is inevitable and subsequent exacerbation of the mental health problems will continue.
+Otherwise, relapse is inevitable, and subsequent exacerbation of the mental health problems will continue.

 Dual Diagnosis Treatment at Healing Springs Ranch in Tioga, TX

 Healing Springs Ranch is a residential treatment program for adults addicted to drugs or alcohol.
 Co-occurring disorders are commonly recognized in patients at Healing Springs Ranch, as they are in rehabilitation programs coast-to-coast.
-To address these co-occurring disorders and provide patients with complete healing toward lasting recovery, clear diagnosis is provided by treatment providers with individualized treatment planning.
+To address these co-occurring disorders and provide patients with complete healing toward lasting recovery, a clear diagnosis is provided by treatment providers with individualized treatment planning.

 If you or someone you love is ready to overcome addiction to drugs or alcohol and believe a co-occurring condition may exist, a clear diagnosis at Healing Springs Ranch can provide renewed hope for freedom from the cycle of substance abuse.
 Contact Healing Springs Ranch now for more information about residential treatment programs and getting started on the road to a healthy, whole-person recovery.